onflow/sdks/README.md

 Logging is an optional functionality of the SDK and it is meant to be of assistance to the developer implementing your SDK, however, please be careful that logging is implemented as an isolated module and it should be possible to disable it.
 It is advisable to also use third-party logging libraries which should be plugged into the SDK.

+**Publishing**

+Publish the SDK by using the standard package repository for the implementation language.
+This way the SDK will be easy to discover and install.

 ## Testing

 Writing good tests is a crucial task in pursuit of reliability.
 We will assist you with our testing data [TBD] you can use to mock responses for each user story.
 After implementing unit tests you should add integration tests by using our testing mock APIs found here [TBD].
 Mock API exposes the same API interface as the access node and returns mock results which you can assert.